petiaccja/asyncpp/README.md

 ## Coroutines crash course

-If you're new to coroutines, the rest of the documentation may be a bit difficult to understand.
-This little crash course on C++20 coroutines will hopefully make your life easier.
+If you're new to coroutines, the rest of the documentation may be difficult to understand.
+This crash course on C++20 coroutines will hopefully give you enough bases to get started using this library.

 ### The architectural layers of C++ coroutines